Prestonwood Christian Academy

-Prestonwood Christian Academy (PCA) is a private Christian School that serves more than 1,600 students enrolled at three campuses: PCA Plano in Plano (Pre-Kindergarten 3 through 12th grade), PCA North in Prosper (Pre-Kindergarten 3 through 12th grade), and the PCA Online virtual academy.
+Prestonwood Christian Academy (PCA) is a private Christian School that serves more than 1,600 students enrolled at three campuses: PCA Plano in Plano (Pre-Kindergarten 3 through 12th grade), PCA North in Prosper (Pre-Kindergarten 3 through 12th grade) for school year 2026-2027, and pre-kindergarten - 6th grade for 2027 forward, and the PCA Online virtual academy.

 It is affiliated with Prestonwood Baptist Church and is accredited by the Association of Christian Schools International.
 In addition to a spiritual development plan, the school implements a liberal arts academic program.